veillette/opticsTextbook/content/Chap05Interference/InterferenceCoherence.md

 I(\tau)=|A(\mathbf{r}_1)|^2+|A(\mathbf{r}_2)|^2+2|A(\mathbf{r}_1)||A(\mathbf{r}_2)|\cos\left(\omega \tau -\varphi\right).
 \end{align*}
 ```
-So indeed we see interference fringes with maximum contrast 1 and hence the fields in $P_1$ and $P_2$ are fully cohreent as one would expect for a monochromatic wave.
+So indeed we see interference fringes with maximum contrast 1 and hence the fields in $P_1$ and $P_2$ are fully coherent as one would expect for a monochromatic wave.
 If $\varphi=0$, then interference maxima occur for

 ```{math}
 \begin{align*}